leejoramo/UUCGV/UUCGV ByLaws.md

-> 0.3 Draft of 2014 Bylaw Revisions
+> 0.4 Draft of 2014 Bylaw Revisions

-> Changes based on the meeting with Vice-President MaryAnne, Rev. Wendy and the LDT
+> Changes based 2014-04-15 meeting of the Board with President Lee Joramo, Vice- President MaryAnne Winniford, Past-President Gary Dolezal, Treasurer Tim O'Brien, Trustee Jay Martinez

 # BYLAWS OF THE UNITARIAN UNIVERSALIST CONGREGATION OF THE GRAND VALLEY